genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 – add steps to the file data flow (the pipeline).

-Clicking on blue “Add step” button will show you the list of all the possible apps that can be used to analyse your data – Genestack OS chooses this list after checking your data (which, as you remember, is hosted on our platform as a meaningful biological object or a “smart file”).
+Clicking on blue "Add step" button will show you the list of all the possible apps that can be used to analyse your data – Genestack OS chooses this list after checking your data (which, as you remember, is hosted on our platform as a meaningful biological object or a "smart file").

 Continue adding steps until you have completed building your pipeline.
 When you add each of the steps, you create new files which end up in the created